vbhat1976/terraform-workshop/exercises/09/README.md

-# Resource Counts and Conditional HCL
+# Exercise #9: Resource Counts and Conditional HCL

-The idea of looping in Terraform is one of the most encountered gotchas.
+The idea of "looping" or repeated resource capabilities in Terraform is one of the most encountered gotchas.
 Declarative infrastructure tools and languages often require or encourage more explicit definition of things rather than supporting logic where other languages might have an "easier" way of doing things.
 Nonetheless, there's still a good deal you can accomplish via Terraform's `count` concept that mimicks the idea of loops and creating multiple copies or versions of a single thing.
-Let's take a look at an example using the s3 bucket object we've seen before
+Let's take a look at an example using the s3 bucket object we've seen before.

 Run the following in this directory